American Indian boarding schools in Wisconsin: Outing System

 As an extension of the boarding school system, Native American students were encouraged to work in the households of white families during the summer.
-This arrangement was called the “Outing System” and originated at the Carlisle Indian Industrial School.
+This arrangement was called the outing system and originated at the Carlisle Indian Industrial School.
 This practice was meant to promote further assimilation into Euro-American culture and prevent Native Americans from participating in their culture while they were not in school.

 The work they completed for white families was often related to farming, which was prevalent in the area.
 Students tended to crops and livestock.
-In addition to the Americanization of the Oneida children, the Outing System was meant to discipline students.
+In addition to the Americanization of the Oneida children, the outing system was meant to discipline students.
 If students broke rules imposed by their host families, they were subject to severe punishments, such as whipping.
 This strict lifestyle change forced the students to quickly adapt to their new environments, and they were cut off from their own cultures.

-Some students lived in white families’ homes while they attended school.
+Some students lived in white families' homes while they attended school.
 On many occasions, during the winter season, Oneida children had the option to attend public school.
 They would be allowed to stay with a white family for room and board.
 In exchange for this, the children would work for the family before and after school.

 Saint Joseph's Indian Industrial School

-The Menominee Indian boarding school, also known as Saint Joseph's Indian Industrial school, was an American Indian boarding school built on the Menominee Indian reservation in Keshena, Wisconsin in 1883.
+The Menominee Indian boarding school, also known as Saint Joseph's Indian Industrial school, was an American Indian boarding school built on the Menominee Indian reservation in Keshena, Wisconsin, in 1883.
 It operated until 1952.
 In 1899 the school consisted of 170 students and 5 staff.
 Many of its students were from the Menominee Nation but the school challenged their culture and traditions.

 The school was run by the Keshena Indian Agency.
 The agency was used as a way to communicate with the Native Americans.
 According to the 1932 statistical report, school lands took up four-hundred-forty acres of land out of a total of five-hundred-five acres under jurisdiction by the agency.
+A 2024 report from the Department of the Interior stated that they had identified at least one child who died during their time as a student.